nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 ### `const` is best understood as an inverted default for a `runtime` color

-The natural orientation for colors is additive: having a `K`-colored block gives access to additional capabilities. `const`, in contrast, is a *subtractive* color.
+The natural orientation for colors is additive: having a `K`-colored block gives access to additional capabilities (like awaiting values). `const`, in contrast, is a *subtractive* color.
 A `const` function can do fewer things than an ordinary function.
 To see the difference, imagine an alternate form of Rust, Runtime-Rust.

-Runtime-Rust works exactly like Rust, but the defaults are flipped: code blocks, by default, execute at compilation time.
+"Runtime-Rust" works exactly like Rust, but the defaults are flipped: code blocks, by default, execute at compilation time.
 To execute at runtime, they must be tagged with `runtime { ... }`, which in turn gives them access to capabilities that are only permitted at runtime, like FFI.
 This `runtime` color matches `async` much more closely: just as `async` blocks can only fully be used from inside another `async` block, `runtime` blocks can only be used from inside `runtime` blocks.
 What this thought experiment shows is that `const` is actually an inverted default, like `?Sized`.

 ### What parts of the pattern work for `runtime`?

-Continuing with the RuntimeRust hypothetical, most parts of the color pattern apply equally well to `runtime` and `async`:
+Continuing with the Runtime-Rust hypothetical, most parts of the color pattern apply equally well to `runtime` and `async`:

 * `K`-colored functions, blocks, and closures are prefixed with the keyword `K`.
 * `K`-colored traits are prefixed with the keyword `K`.